streamanalyze/sa.documentation/amosql/basic-constructs.md

 ```

 The user can declare an interface variable to be of a particular type
-by the interface variable declare statement:
+by the interface variable declare statement.

+Syntax:
 ```
 interface-variable-declare-stmt ::=
       'declare' interface-variable-declaration-commalist